Hughie O'Donoghue: Style and influences

 Hughie O'Donoghue's paintings are highly abstracted figure paintings, an approach that is said to demonstrate the respect he has in his own practice for the history of art.
 His method is derived from a knowledge and understanding of the methods of both abstract and figurative painters of the past which he attempts to synthesise in his own work.
-This respect for the historic methods of making art has led to O'Donoghue being praised not only for his painting skills, but also his emphasis on the importance of draughtsmanship in the making of a painting.
+This respect for the historic methods of making art has led to O'Donoghue being praised not only for his painting skills but also his emphasis on the importance of draughtsmanship in the making of a painting.

 O'Donoghue's application of paint can be thick and heavy, reminiscent of American Abstract Expressionism, as in the 'Geometry of Paths' series of paintings.
 This series was made partly in homage to O'Donoghue's father's service in the RAF in the Second World War, and can be seen as a development from an earlier series along similar lines made for the Imperial War Museum in 2003 called 'Painting Caserta Red'.
 The name The Geometry of Paths came from the title an old manual for wartime fighter pilots O'Donoghue found in a secondhand bookshop.

 In this series, O'Donoghue also demonstrated a characteristic trait in his work of juxtaposing seemingly unrelated ideas, in this case combining his father's wartime experience and the RAF training manual on one side with the destruction during the Second World War of a painting by Vincent van Gogh called The Painter on the Road to Tarascon.
-O'Donoghue will also incorporate photographs into the paint, often painting over these again, so the paintings appear as a series of layered images.
+O'Donoghue will also incorporate photographs into the painting, often painting over these again, so the paintings appear as a series of layered images.

 As this indicates, O'Donoghue uses specific narratives as motivations to make his work, and this allows him to explore 'ideas of place and identity in relation to historical and personal meaning'.
 However O'Donoghue has stated himself that he does not believe 'that artists wholly control the meaning of their work'.
-This results in a situations where art becomes a conveyor of incomplete and subjective truths about events such as the Second World War.
-However, in O'Donoghue's own view the academic study of history is like this anyway.
+This results in a situation where art becomes a conveyor of incomplete and subjective truths about events such as the Second World War.
+However, in O'Donoghue's own view, the academic study of history is like this anyway.
 This means O'Donoghue's paintings are not simply reminiscent of historic History painting in terms of their scale and subject matter, but in the way O'Donoghue conceives of them as a kind of historical exegesis.